Learning Semidefinite Regularizers: Stability of Matrix and Operator Scaling

 \section{Stability of Matrix and Operator Scaling}

 In this section we prove a stability property of Sinkhorn scaling and Operator Sinkhorn scaling.
-In Sinkhorn scaling, we show that if a matrix is close to being doubly stochastic and whose entries are suitably bounded away from $0$, then the resulting row and column scalings are close to $\be$, the all-ones vector.
+For Sinkhorn scaling, we show that if a matrix is close to being doubly stochastic and has entries that are suitably bounded away from $0$, then the resulting row and column scalings are close to $\ones:= (1,\ldots,1)^{\prime}$.
 We also prove the operator analog of this result.
-These results are subsequently used to prove Propositions \ref{thm:normalizednearothogonal} and \ref{thm:gaussianmapsatisfy}, and may be of independent interest.
+These results are subsequently used to prove Propositions \ref{thm:normalizednearothogonal} and \ref{thm:gaussianmapsatisfy}.
+We note that there is an extensive literature on the stability of matrix scaling, with results of a similar flavor to ours.
+However, Proposition \ref{thm:sinkhornstability} in this section is stated in a manner that is directly suited to our analysis, and we include it for completeness.